-Within Museum of Science are a planetarium, an IMAX movie theater and a two-story Van de Graaf generator, capable of ...
+With a planetarium, an IMAX movie theater, and a two-story Van de Graaf generator capable of producing 2.5 million volts of ...
 More

 Museum of Science

-Within Museum of Science are a planetarium, an IMAX movie theater and a two-story Van de Graaf generator, capable of producing 2.5 million volts of electricity.
-These and the hundreds of other exhibits make this museum one of Boston's top attractions.
-Hatching chickens, a comparative brain exhibit and a math and statistics room are educating and entertaining.
+With a planetarium, an IMAX movie theater, and a two-story Van de Graaf generator capable of producing 2.5 million volts of electricity, the Museum of Science is truly impressive.
+Children love the interactive discovery center, live animal exhibit and the dinosaur exhibit with fossils and life-size models.
+These and the hundreds of other exhibits make this museum, one of Boston's top attractions.
+This educational and entertaining museum is perfect for the whole family.

 We are members of the Museum and decided to visit as part of our homeschool time.